 Thankfully, it's usually pretty easy to work out how to connect a stylus pen to iPad – you just need to know which kind of iPad you're using, and which kind of stylus.
 If it's an Apple Pencil, you can physically attach it in one of two ways (depending on the model).
 And for most bluetooth third party stylus options, you just have to make a quick visit to the Settings menu.

 Need a new tablet?
 See our guides to the best tablets with a stylus pen, and the best drawing tablets around.
-And if you know you want an iPad, make sure you get the right one with our iPad model list.
+And if you know you want an iPad, make sure you get the right one with our iPad generations list.

 How to connect a stylus pen to iPad: Apple Pencil